microsec/regulations/hrsz--all--ssl--EN.md

     "example.com" shall be encoded as "example.com" and shall not be encoded as "example.com.").
     The Fully-Qualified Domain Name or the FQDN portion of the Wildcard Domain Name shall consist solely of Domain Labels that are P-Labels or Non-Reserved LDH-Labels.
+    As an explicit exception from RFC 5280, P-Labels are permitted to not conform to IDNA 2003.
+These Requirements allow for the inclusion of P-Labels that do not conform with IDNA 2003 to support newer versions of the Unicode character repertoire, among other improvements to the various IDNA standards.

     **iPAddress:**
     The entry shall contain an IPv4 or IPv6 address that the Trust Service Provider has